iRahulP/corrupt_file/README.md

-# corrupt_file
+# Corrupt_file

-Corrupt files Using C Language Code
+A basic C program which can be used to corrupt files.